 Take large cardboard box and cut out a hole.
 You can make this as simple or as complicated as you want.
 Use your craft supplies to make it look really special!
 Optional: Use a red bed sheet or old curtains to imitate a real theatre look.
 Take a look at the pictures below for some inspiration.

 This is an important part of the process.
 While ad lib can be fun it often devolves quickly!
 Writing a script will get your kids thinking and planning and they will have a great time creating their own story lines and coming up with fun things to say.
 Alternatively, they could also memorize scenes from plays to act out with their puppets.

 Set up the puppet show!
 Now that you have your puppets and your decorated set, it’s time to pull out the dining room table chairs and serve a couple of refreshments.
-Maybe you could make these cute popcorn-shaped cake pops from Chef Mom for your guests… or how about a couple of root beer floats from Simply Recipes?
+Maybe you could make these cute popcorn-shaped cake pops from Made New 5:17 for your guests… or how about a couple of root beer floats from Simply Recipes?

 I hope you found these tips for how to make a puppet show inspirational and you have fun with it!
 Did you ever make a puppet show or puppet theater when you were little?
 Do you have any fond memories to share with us?
 Do you think you will make a puppet show with your kids?
 I’d love to see your results.